principia-game/principia-web/README.md

 1. Get Apache with PHP and MySQL up and running.
 2. Import the database dump from `sql`.
 3. Copy the `conf/config.sample.php` file to `conf/config.php` and fill in your database credentials.
+4. Compile the SCSS files in `assets/css` to CSS.